-HPV in men: carriage, sperm, and fertility
+HPV in men: carrier status, sperm, and fertility

 No question of blame, but a shared approach

-HPV in sperm: what does that mean?
+HPV in sperm: what does it mean?

 of sperm samples with normal parameters contained HPV.
 More than 1 in 5 men with apparently healthy sperm carry the virus.